-Classic, from scratch homemade chicken noodle soup is made with roasted chicken, homemade broth, celery, and carrots.
+Classic, homemade hearty chicken noodle soup from scratch is made with shredded chicken thighs, homemade broth, celery, and carrots.

 Why I don’t Cook my Noodles in the same pot

-Whenever I make chicken noodle soup, or any soup that calls for noodles, I always cooks the noodles in a separate pot.
+Whenever I make chicken noodle soup, or any soup that calls for noodles, I always cook the noodles in a separate pot and add them to the individual bowls right before serving.
 One, it allows everyone to fix their soup to their preference.
-My kids and I like all the stuff in soup, whereas my husband is the complete opposite.
+My kids and I like all the “stuff” in soup, whereas my husband is the complete opposite.
 He likes more broth.

 Two, noodles tend to absorb all the broth, both during cooking and after.
 This can be problematic if you have soup you want to store for later as leftovers.
 When reheating, you’ll need to add additional chicken broth to compensate for the broth that was lost.
 Don’t even think about freezing.
 The process of thawing and reheating completely changes the texture of the noodles, turning them into complete mush.

 While the soup is cooking, heat approximately six cups of salted water in a medium saucepan.
 Add 2 1/2 cups of wide egg noodles, or pasta of your choice, and cook the noodles according to the package directions.
 Drain the noodles and add them to the individual bowls just before serving.

 Storing: Store leftover chicken noodle soup, without the noodles, in an airtight container for up to four days.

 Freezing: Transfer leftover chicken noodle soup, without the noodles, in an airtight container.
 Be sure to leave a few inches of space between the soup and the top of the container to give the soup room to expand as it freezes.
 Consume within three months.